mukundp7/Spotify-Analysis/README.md

 ORDER BY 2;
 ```

-6. Calculate the average danceability of tracks in each album.
+6. What is the average danceability of tracks in each album?
 ```sql
 SELECT album, AVG(danceability) as AVG_danceability
 FROM spotify